Sea Change Within Us

 Followed by GLOBAL WATER DANCES on June 15th, 3pm at South Lake Union Park

-It is vital that dance is a resource for (re)imaging and (re)creating life-affirming relationships with water in us and around us; even when we must move through the concerns and consequences related to our water bodies of rain, cloud, river, urban creek, ocean, ice, glacier and the suffering in us and around us.
+It is vital that dance is a resource for (re)imagining and (re)creating life-affirming relationships with water in us and around us; even when we must move through the concerns and consequences related to our water bodies of rain, cloud, river, urban creek, ocean, ice, glacier and the suffering in us and around us.
 Can a work of movement art re-narrate the story of the human-as-separate and begin new rhythms back toward interconnected structures of well-being and becoming?

 Sea Change Within Us